ventali/awesome-zk/README.md

 Join the discussion [group chat](https://t.me/+9WAAmCpPRadjOTNh) with other developers and researchers

 ### Fellowship Program
 If you are interested in working together with top experts to explore practical use cases of new research ideas, consider applying to our [fellowship program](https://delendum.xyz/fellow).
-The deadline for 2023 fellowship 2 application is March 15.

 Table of Contents
 =================